 Life Skills All Toddlers Should Know

-Make a snack bin for yourself and store it in the lowest area of your pantry or a lower cabinet that is easily accessible.
+Make a snack bin for yourself and store it in the lowest area of your pantry or a lower cabinet of the fridge that is easily accessible by your toddler.
 They can reach the snack bin and pick a snack for themselves when it’s snack time.
-A slice of fruit is a favourite of ours, but if they can access the refrigerator, a special container with reachable yoghurt or string cheese works nicely as well.

 Dressers should be organized so that children may choose their own clothes.
 I’ve even seen stickers that you can paste on the exterior of each drawer to indicate if it stores shirts, pants, or other items.
 It’s preferable to use a lower dresser for this; a tall dresser won’t work as well and can be dangerous if not baby proofed correctly.

 Make a station for jackets and shoes. in your entryway for your toddler.
 If you don’t have a lot of room, a basic wall hanger with 4-5 hooks and a shoebox or mud tray would suffice.
-We have a little stoanger cubby in our gaanger where we keep coats and shoes so the kids may choose and put on their own shoes and jackets before leaving the house and when we come home.
+We have a little storage cubby in our entryway where we keep coats and shoes so the kids may choose and put on their own shoes and jackets before leaving the house and when we come home.

 Help Put Away The Laundry

-Make it simple for them to do so and thank them for their assistance along the process.
-Sort their clothing into tiny heaps by the basics – socks, underwear, pants, shirts, and so on – once you’ve folded the wash.
+Make it simple for toddlers to put away the laundry and thank them for their help along the process.
+Sort their clothing into tiny heaps by the basics – socks, underwear, pants, shirts, and so on – once you’ve folded the washing.
 Show them how to place each tiny pile in the right drawer by placing it on the floor or on their bed in their room.

 Place a wash basket in their room and remind them to put their clothing in it every time they change.
 They’re not just cleaning up after themselves, but they’re also learning the laundry cycle – dirty, clean, put away – and they’re a part of both.